-You can also indulge your guests in this amazing Halloween-appropriate game; your creative tweens will appreciate it.
-To play this game, you can create spooky, scary, funny, cute, or classic categories.
-Now, you can let your guests carve pumpkins and choose a winner for these categories.
+You can also indulge your guests in this amazing Halloween-appropriate game; your creative tweens will appreciate it, and it works well with a larger group to entertain.
+You can create different categories such as spooky, scary, funny, cute, or classic designs, so there’s more than one winner and different creative directions they can take.

-You can also let them draw on the pumpkins if you don’t want them to carve or they’re too young to handle carving without causing an accident.
-Either way, this will be a fun game experience for you, your tween, and their age mates.
+You can also let them draw on the pumpkins if you don’t want them to carve or you feel they’re too young and irresponsible to handle carving without causing an accident (not all preteens are as mature as each other!)

 Of course, every tween will love the idea of whacking something until a treat falls out.
-So, why not get a pinata for your tween’s Halloween party?
+So, why not get an appropriately spooky pinata for your tween’s Halloween party?

 To hold this game in a Halloween theme, ensure you purchase a Halloween-themed pinata.
 It could be something like a pinata shaped like a skull, a bat, a Frankenstein head, or other amazing options you’ll find in the store.